Credit Market Frictions and the Linkage between Micro and Macro Uncertainty

 56 Pages Posted: 29 Oct 2019 Last revised: 21 Nov 2020

 Date Written: August 19, 2017

-This paper proposes a quantitative general equilibrium model with credit market frictions to explain the observed stylized facts of micro uncertainty (dispersion of re- alized firm-level outcomes) and macro uncertainty (volatility of aggregate economic variables).
-They are conceptually different but strongly comove and countercyclical.
-In my model economy, an increase in the dispersion of firm-level idiosyncratic shocks leads to more firms in the left tail of the distribution to default, which reduces the total net worth of the corporate sector.
-As a result, leverage increases, it magnifies the shock amplification mechanism of credit market frictions.
-Hence, the economy becomes more sensitive to aggregate shocks when micro uncertainty is high and the aggregate economy is more volatile.
-Consistent with the model predictions, I find that in the data, micro uncertainty, based on the dispersion of firm-level stock returns and sales growth, positively predicts future credit spreads.
+This paper proposes a quantitative general equilibrium model with credit market frictions to explain the observed stylized facts of micro uncertainty (dispersion of realized firm-level outcomes) and macro uncertainty (volatility of aggregate economic variables).
+They are conceptually different but strongly comove and are countercyclical.
+In my model economy, an increase in the dispersion of idiosyncratic shocks leads to more firms in the left tail of the distribution to default, which reduces the aggregate net worth.
+Therefore, the economy becomes more leveraged and more sensitive to aggregate shocks when micro uncertainty is high, and the aggregate economy is more volatile.

-Keywords: Uncertainty, Volatility, Financial Frictions, Macroeconomics, Asset Pricing
+Keywords: Uncertainty, Volatility, Dispersion, Financial Frictions, Asset Pricing

 JEL Classification: D8, E3, G12